jordansmith04/ansible-infra/README.md

 ## Project Workflow

-The main playbook, site.yml, executes the roles sequentially to transform a clean EC2 instance into a fully operational and monitored deployment target.
+The main playbook, install_app.yml, executes the roles sequentially to transform a clean EC2 instance into a fully operational and monitored deployment target.

+- users: Creates user and keys for access on instance.

 - docker_setup: Prepares the host machine.